jeskko/netbox-pa/README.md

-A hack for synchronizing address objects from Netbox data to Panorama.
+A hack for synchronizing address items from Netbox data to Panorama and Juniper Mist.

+Panorama:

 Add customization to netbox:
  - Custom field choices: fw_devgroups, add your device groups and "shared" here